They want our home. Our home. For themselves. They think they have a right to our home simply because they have more money.

 We are fighting it.
 The buyers knew what they were getting into when they bought our place.
 We hung posters I had designed for the Tenants Union on the front door and all over the apartment.
 Those posters are still here.
 “This is our home.
 We are organized.
 We will fight.
 We are not leaving.”
 We handed each prospective buyer a letter as they came in, before the tromped through our living room and kitchen and bedrooms: “Welcome new landlord.
 We know our rights as tenants.
 We intend to stay.”
 We asked them in turn what their intentions were, and they simply answered, “we don’t know.”
 Yeah, right.

 The evictors like to stay hidden, out of the limelight.
 Our evictor’s name is Tatiana Omran.
 She is the one who can call it off.
-The building was bought by her parents, Peter Omran and Tanya Omran.
-They are the ones I send the rent check to.
-The whole family is in business together, running a Christian missionary organization, Heart of Mercy International, bankrolled by their real estate dealings and their coffee plantation in Ethiopia, and who knows what other business ventures.
-The brothers, Michael Omran and Christopher Omran, run Abana Coffee Plantation, and Portal Avenue Coffee, displacing small peasant growers in order to fabricate a socially-responsible export business.
+The building was bought by Tatiana and her parents, Peter and Tanya Omran, and court papers show that Tatiana owns 25% share.
+Tatiana’s parents run a non-profit aid organization Heart of Mercy International.
+The brothers, Michael Omran and Christopher Omran, run Abana Coffee and Portal Avenue Coffee.

 To them, our home is only some square feet of space with a price tag attached.
 To them it’s all speculation: buy cheap (because there are tenants in place), get rid of them, sell high.
 As our friend told us, “Doing tenant counseling, you get a window into all the ways that greed manifests in our society.”
 As though people’s homes are just play pieces on a monopoly board.
 They are used to a world where everything can be bought.